 Prepares coordinated response to all critical internal and external issues arising in connection with events that affect the normal operations of the Bank.

-Ensures that the crisis management plan and business recovery plan is in place and is tested on a regular basis.
+Ensures that the crisis management plan and business recovery plan are in place and are tested on a regular basis.

 |At least three times per year|